DevArtech/llmflow-backend/README.md

 **IMPORTANT (IF ON WINDOWS), AFTER INSTALLING GITBASH, ADD THE FOLLOWING DIRECTORY TO YOUR PATH ENVIRONMENT VARIABLES:** `C:\Program Files\Git\bin`

-1. Ensure you have the following environment variables set in your `.env` file in your project root directory
+1. Ensure you have the following environment variables set in your `.local.env` file in your project root directory

 ```
 AWS_ACCOUNT_ID=<your aws account id>